hotpads/ERNIE-for-the-Rest-of-Us/README.md

 Checkout the [ERNIE4us_demo.ipynb](ERNIE4us_demo.ipynb) jupyter notebook on how to load and use the converted model using tensorflow API.

-## Convert the ERNIE model yourself
+## Extracting the ERNIE model yourself

 First download a pre-trained ERNIE 2.0 model in paddle format.
 The avialable variations and download location can be found at [ERNIE's github project](https://github.com/PaddlePaddle/ERNIE#pre-trained-models--datasets).